 Silica Gel Crystal Cat Litter: The Safer Option

 The additional benefit of crystal litter producing less silica dust is that it's kinder to people with allergies.
 It can also even prevent cats from developing asthma, and is certainly easier on the lungs of those animals who already have asthma.

-Clumping clay litter or silica litter has special chemicals added which cause the clay to clump when it comes into contact with your cat's urine.
+Clumping litter has special chemicals added which cause the clay to clump when it comes into contact with your cat's urine.
 Clay litter is supposed to make it easier to scoop, but those chemicals can actually be harmful to your cat.
 This is because your cat licks their paws after a visit to the litter tray, and the clay dust they lick off can expand in their tummies and intestines.

 Silica gel crystal litters are also super light because they're made of silica gel, making it safer for your back and knees too!

 Silica Cat Litter: The Greener Option

-Cat litter crystals could be the future of cat litter; cleaner, greener, and better for your cat.
+Cat litter crystals could be the future of cat litter; cleaner and better for your cat.
 Please give us your views in the comments!

 Delivered straight to your front door, every month.
 We’ll even pay your shipping.